Music And Its Effects

 Such people may be seen to move their hands and feet in dancing pattern even when not listening to music.

-Dr. Vollf Adler, who was a professor in the Columbia University, found out that the best melodious record of music can badly harm the nerves of a human body and the warmer the weather the more the harm.
-He proved that music upsets the nervous systems unnaturally and causes considerable fatigue.
+Dr. Vollf Adler, who was a professor in the Columbia University, found out that a best melodious record of music can badly harm the nerves of a human body; and the warmer the weather the more the harm.
+He proved that music upsets the nervous systems unnaturally, and causes considerable fatigue.

-Many of the present day common diseases are the legacy of our so called civilization which creates tension and exhausts the tolerance of physical and mental faculties.
+Many of the presentday common diseases are the legacy of our socalled civilization which creates tension and exhausts the tolerance of physical and mental faculbes.
 One of the main causes of this tension and exhaustion is music.
 The ailments, which are caused by such condition, are diabetes, rheumatism, and even the birth of deformed or disabled children.
+(Ibid).

-Now that we have come to Jazz, and important finding must be quoted here from The Reader’s Digest: "Ontologists say that youngsters are going deaf by blasting their ears with electronic pop music.”
+Now that we have come to Jazz, and important finding must be quoted here from The Reader's Digest (Vol. 49, No. 565, May, 1969):

-In short high blood pressure, insomnia, emotional instability mania and madness, nervous break downs, ulcers, heart troubles, diabetes, rheumatisms temporary permanent deafness and birth of deformed or disabled babies are the effects of music.
+In short high bloodpresure, insomnia, emotional instability mania and madness, nervous break downs, ulcers, heart troubles, diabetes, rheumatisms temporary permanent deafness and birth of deformed or disabled babies are the effects of music.

-No wonder, Islam, being a religion from Allah, has warned us against this disabling habit.
+No wonder, Islam, being a religion from Allah, has warmed us against this disabling habit.

 According to the philosophy of Islam, man has been endowed with two main faculties: (i) Intellect; and (ii) Emotions.